sta210-fa20/website/content/syllabus/index.md

 In most homework assignments, you will apply what you've learned during lecture and lab to complete data analysis tasks.
 You may discuss homework assignments with other students; however, homework should be completed and submitted individually.
 Homework must be typed up using R Markdown and GitHub and submitted to Gradescope.

-One homework assignment will be dedicated towards engaging with statistics outside of the classroom by attending statistics-related talks, participating in a data analysis competition, listening to related podcasts, etc. More details will be provided during the semester.
+One homework assignment will be dedicated towards engaging with statistics outside of the classroom by attending statistics-related talks, participating in a data analysis competition, listening to related podcasts, or similar activities.
+More details will be provided during the semester.

 Your lowest homework grade will be dropped at the end of the semester.